Kent Jones (writer)

-Thomas Kenton "Kent" Jones (born June 12, 1964) is a writer and performer on MSNBC's The Rachel Maddow Show.
+Thomas Kenton Jones (born June 12, 1964) is an American writer and performer on MSNBC's The Rachel Maddow Show.
 He is a comedy writer who also wrote and performed at Air America Radio.

 Career

 A Missouri native, Kent moved to New York City in 1986 and held a variety of journalism jobs working at InStyle and People and contributing freelance humor articles to various publications.

 The Daily Show

 In 1996, he discovered the 'far more legitimate field of fake news' at The Daily Show on Comedy Central, where he was a writer for five years.
 Around this time, Jones was a writer on the TV special Unauthorized Biography: Milo, Death of a Supermodel.

 In 2000, Kent and his fellow writers won the Emmy Award for Outstanding Writing for a Comedy, Variety or Special, as well as the Peabody Award for Excellence in Broadcasting.
 Kent then moved to Los Angeles and worked as a producer on shows at Oxygen and ABC.